JellyRollJunior/chiikawa-news-network/README.md

     -   users page
     -   follows
         -   when implementing followers -> only serve posts created by followed users
+        -   enforce creating comments on only authorized posts

 -   low prio